gabevlogd/LevelEditorTool/README.md

 - The altitude of the spawn position can be setted manually in the editor window GUI or by the shortcut "Shift + Mouse Wheel"
 - The material of the prefab preview can be setted in the editor window GUI
 - The current scene can be saved by the "Save Current Level" button in the editor window GUI
-- Is possible to create a new empty level by the "Make New Level" button in the editor window GUI
+- Is possible to load a previous saved level by the "Load Level" button in the editor window GUI